near/docs/docs/tutorials/how-to-write-contracts-that-talk-to-each-other.md

 And we're done!

+You can also view the details of your account & transactions by using the [Near Explorer](https://explorer.testnet.near.org/).

 This is a simple example of a contract that calls another contract, but this opens up a lot of opportunities.

 Now, see if you can figure out how to bu  ild the frontend by checking out our [other tutorials](/docs/roles/developer/tutorials/introduction) and modifying `src/main.js` and `src/index.html`.